platformsh/platformsh-docs/reference/services/mysql.md

 Transactional data storage.
 Based on MariaDB, supporting the XtraDB storage engine (equivalent to MySQL with InnoDB).

-Access to MariaDB is only possible from the PHP containers, thus username/password based authentication is not used.
+Access to MariaDB is only possible from your application container, thus username/password based authentication is not used.

 To access the MariaDB database directly, ssh into the web server and use the